Single touch payroll: When your reporting can cease

 - start your STP reporting under the new ABN and branch using zero year-to-date employee amounts.

-Note: It is important to finalise your STP reporting under the ABN and branch before you lose access to it, or it is cancelled or deregistered.
+Note: It is important to finalise your STP reporting under the ABN and branch before you lose access to, or you cancel or deregister it.

 No payments to employees for the rest of the year